mi-classroom/mi-web-technologien-beiboot-ss2023-finnge/docs/review-process.md

 * Naming of branches MUST start with `m-` if forked from `main`
 * Naming of branches MUST confirm to format `<type>-<description>` following conventional commits[^cc]
+* Direct commits MUST be made to a branch forked from `main`

 ## Commits